 Great marketing is getting someone comfortable with whatever you’re selling.
 You can say as many superlative fluff statements as you can but none of it will matter unless you establish a level of emotional connection.

 One of the best and most recent examples of this wasn’t even an intentional marketing strategy.
-Tropical Hut is one of the oldest fast food chains in the Philippines.
+Tropical Hut is one of the oldest fast-food chains in the Philippines.
 Being founded back in 1962, it was the go-to place for family and friends to enjoy burgers before Jollibee was a thing.

 As the years went by, new franchises started entering the market and Tropical Hut quietly faded into obscurity.
 Archaic branding, little to no marketing initiatives, and physical store layouts that look like they were stuck in time from the 90s are all factors that led to Tropical Hut’s decline.
-In the moments that the brand is brought up, it’s usually the subject of business conversations.
+In the moments that the brand is brought up, it’s usually the subject of “failed” business conversations.

-It wasn’t until a Twitter user a picture of an empty Tropical Hut branch he was eating in explaining that he was their only customer.
-The post was soon followed with a sharing of how he and his family would always eat the food of the now aging fast food franchise.
+It wasn’t until a Twitter user posted a picture of an empty Tropical Hut branch he was eating in explaining that he was their only customer.
+The post was soon followed by a sharing of how he and his family would always eat the food of the now aging fast food franchise.

 The public eventually caught on and started sharing their own classic experiences with the food of Tropical Hut.
 Nostalgia became the main driver to get people to start talking about the brand in a positive light once again.
-More from different netizens showcasing the food and explaining how branches are now selling out their stocks early during the day have successfully a fast food chain that was just running on fumes.
+More posts from different netizens showcasing the food and explaining how branches are now selling out their stocks early during the day have successfully revitalized a fast food chain that was just running on fumes.

-became one of 2022’s biggest surprises.
+Tropical Hut’s resurgence became one of 2022’s biggest surprises.
 If a few months ago, branches were worrying about the scarcity of customers, they’re now worrying about the lack of supplies to meet the ever-growing demand.
 The public was basically selling the brand themselves.

 As far as we know, none of this was intended by Tropical Hut.
 It was a result of a random social media post talking about the brand through nostalgic eyes and it caught momentum.
 Without spending a single penny, Tropical Hut was able to capture one of the most important things a brand can ever hope for—consumer affinity.

 What if more brands utilize nostalgia in a more active manner?
-Is going backwards the new way forward?
+Is going backward the new way forward?
 Consumers will always look for brands they can trust and easily connect with.
 What better way to do that than appeal to what we all find ourselves fondly daydreaming about, the good ol’ days.